Sergio García: PGA Tour

-In the 2006 Ryder Cup, at the K Club in Republic of Ireland, García won both his fourball and foursome matches (with José María Olazábal and Luke Donald, respectively) on day one, beating David Toms and Brett Wetterich in the fourballs and Tiger Woods and Jim Furyk in the foursomes.
-On day two, he paired up with Olazábal again, who won both their matches against Phil Mickelson and Chris DiMarco in both the foursomes and fourballs.
-Going into the final day in the singles, García was heavily tipped to be the second person to win all their matches in one Ryder Cup; however, Stewart Cink beat him 4 and 3.
-Europe won the cup again, with 18 points to the United States' 9 points.

-At the 2020 Ryder Cup, Garcia won the inaugural Nicklaus-Jacklin Award for the European team.
-It is an award given to the player whose teamwork, sportsmanship, performance and decisions epitomized the spirit of the Ryder Cup.

-2007: Near-miss at the Open Championship

 In March 2007, García received criticism for a spitting incident at the WGC-CA Championship.
 During his third round García spat into the bottom of the cup on the 13th green after three-putting for bogey.
 After missing the cut in the first two major championships of 2007, García came close to winning The Open Championship – his favourite of the four majors – at Carnoustie Golf Links in Scotland.
 He held the lead after each one of the first three rounds and carried a three-shot lead over Steve Stricker and a six-shot lead over the rest of the field into the start of the fourth day.

 At an early stage of the last round, García had extended his lead to four shots, but bogeys at the 5th, 7th, and 8th holes brought him back to the field.
 On the final challenging hole, he needed a par to win, but failed to get up and down from the greenside bunker.
 The last putt on the 18th hole on Sunday, from about 8 ft, would have given him his first professional major.
 He missed it by a fraction and faced a four-hole playoff with Pádraig Harrington that he eventually lost by one stroke.